 Please note, this post contains some affiliate links.

 Quick and easy meals are always a favorite around here.

-One of the questions I get asked almost daily by you guys is, how to make the perfect restaurant style fried rice at home.
+One of the questions I get asked the most on here?
+How to make the perfect restaurant style fried rice at home.

 The one I’m sharing today uses diced mixed vegetables (fresh or frozen (thawed first)) and a couple of eggs.

 You can choose to add chicken or your favorite protein – shrimp, beef or tofu.